Belkees-alsayasinah/TaskManager/README.md

 # Challenges Faced

-- State Management: When reading the project requirements, I didn’t realize that the options for state management were specifically limited.
-I initially interpreted them as Bloc, Provider, or others, and I started working with GetX.
-I noticed the specified options later in the project.
-Although I have practical experience with Bloc state management, I couldn’t switch due to time constraints.
-However, I have the ability to quickly learn any new tool or technique if required.
+- State Management Complexity: Implementing state management using GetX required a deeper understanding of the architecture and effective handling of state updates across multiple widgets.
 - Pagination Implementation: Ensuring smooth pagination while maintaining performance was challenging, particularly with managing API requests and local data synchronization.

-- Unit Testing: Writing comprehensive unit tests, especially for asynchronous operations and mock responses, posed a challenge in ensuring coverage of all critical functionalities.
-The tests may not cover every scenario since this was my first experience with unit testing, and given the time constraints, the results were not as ideal as I wanted.
-However, I am quick to learn and can enhance coverage to meet all project requirements in the future.
+- Unit Testing: Writing comprehensive unit tests, especially for asynchronous operations and mock responses, posed a challenge in ensuring the coverage of all critical functionalities.

 # Conclusion
 This project demonstrates my proficiency in Flutter development, focusing on clean architecture, effective state management, and rigorous testing practices.
 Thank you for considering my application!